GlobalFishingWatch/GFW_technical_documentation/BigQuery-dataset-overview.md

 ### `pipe_production_vYYYYMMDD`

-+ **Description:** This dataset includes AIS tables processed by the GFW fishing algorithms and derived event tables (e.g. encounters, loitering, port visits).
-All tables in `pipe_production_vYYYYMMDD` are automated and **should not be modified manually.**
++ **Description:** This is the dataset for the AIS pipeline and includes tables processed by the GFW fishing algorithms and derived event tables (e.g. encounters, loitering, port visits).
+All tables in `pipe_production_vYYYYMMDD` are automated by the pipeline and **should not be modified manually.**

 + **When to use:** The tables in the pipeline dataset contain the most up-to-date event data (encounters, port visits, port visits, etc.) and should also be used whenever access to the full AIS data is desired (e.g. every AIS position).